 T-Shirt.
 My boys wear a lot of brand athletic t-shirts.
 I can usually find these for under $10 bucks at a discount store and also online.

 Gift cards.
-Gift cards for their favorite stores is always a great gift idea.
+Gift cards for their favorite stores are always a great gift idea.
 It doesn’t have to be a lot, $5, $10 or $20 bucks.
 It’s best to keep the gift amount reasonable; you don’t want to set the bar too high.

 iTunes Cards.
 If your child has an Apple product, a $10 iTunes Gift Card is the perfect gift.
-My boys love when they are gifted iTunes gift cards.
+My boys love it when they are gifted iTunes gift cards.
 I mean, what teen doesn’t love music?!